 The pivot table layout also changes, with the years as column headings, across the top.

 NOTE: You cannot change a pivot chart, without affecting the pivot table that it's based on.

 After you have the pivot chart set up to show a separate line for each year, you can clean up the formatting, to make the chart easier to read.
 Here are a few suggestions:

-Value Button: In the pivot table, change "Count of WO" to "Work Orders", in the top left cell.
+Value Button: In the Excel pivot table, change "Count of WO" to "Work Orders", in the top left cell.
 That will change the label at the top left of the pivot chart.

 Legend: In the pivot chart, right-click the Legend, and click Format Legend

 Axis Button: Right-click on the WorkDate button, and click Hide Axis Field buttons on Chart

 Chart Title: Delete the generic chart title, or change the title to something meaningful, such as "Monthly Work Orders"